Deep Reinforcement Learning with Spiking Q-learning: Experiments

 We change the strategy of the Q-network to deterministic, and the goal of the white-box attack is to make agents change the action selection by generating adversarial perturbations iteratively.
 The iteration is set to 50 at most.

-Table \ref{tab:FGSM} shows the performances of DQN and DSQN when dealing with adversarial attacks, where the decay rate represents the percentage of decline in the score of an agent after encountering adversarial attacks.
+Table \ref{tab:FGSM} shows the performances of a trained DQN and DSQN dealing with adversarial attacks respectively, where the decay rate represents the percentage of decline in the score of an agent after encountering adversarial attacks.
+We use the identical seed in all experiments (seed=12).
 Experimental results demonstrate the superior robustness of the proposed DSQN.